 As part of the induction process each new staff member at the University receives an email which includes information on sustainability.

 Our social media and internal communication channels allow the Environmental Sustainability team to effectively engage with staff and students about projects, events and initiatives.

 There are frequent opportunities for both staff and students to be involved in events.
-Highlights this year have been Dr Bike, Go Green week and the Environmental Film Season.
-We also offer a ‘Student Green Fund’ for students to spend on environment/sustainable projects.
-This money come from the teams Raising Awareness budget.
+Highlights this year have been Dr Bike, Go Green week and Fairtrade Fortnight.
+Our Get Involved page has more information about activities staff and students can get involved in.

 The Carbon Management Plan details further information on energy monitoring.